RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Extension to Nonlinear Systems

 \subsection{Challenges for Nonlinear Systems}

 For a nonlinear system $\dot{x} = f(x, u)$, Willems' fundamental lemma does not hold globally.
-However, around a given operating trajectory, the system behaves approximately linearly.
-This motivates two key observations.
-First, regarding local relevance, data from distant operating regions may be inconsistent with local dynamics and should be excluded.
-Second, regarding dynamic sensitivity, the sensitivity score depends on the current operating point and must be recomputed online.
+Near a given operating trajectory, however, the system behaves approximately linearly.
+Two consequences follow.
+First, data from distant operating regions should be excluded, since they reflect dynamics that may differ from those at the current operating point (\emph{local relevance}).
+Second, the sensitivity score depends on the current operating point and must therefore be recomputed online (\emph{dynamic sensitivity}).